cedricwalter/cedricwalter.github.io/_posts/2008-09-17-akobook-plus-5-1-0-release.md

 **BUG:** [Akobook Fix for Number of Guest Entries and Pages](http://forums.waltercedric.com/index.php?topic=549.msg2025#msg2025) thanks to user **[mygeek911](http://forums.waltercedric.com/index.php?action=profile;u=724)**

-**BUG:** on some host blank page during install or in some menu has been resolved, it was old code having php code embedded starting with &lt;? … ?&gt; (PHP4 support both) instead of &lt;?php … ?&gt; (PHP5 only support this)
+**BUG:** on some host blank page during install or in some menu has been resolved, it was old code having php code embedded starting with <? … ?> (PHP4 support both) instead of <?php … ?> (PHP5 only support this)

 **BUG****:** layout bug in all front end page solved, not all view were using 100% of the view